Skip to Content

 Not all of the attributes are supported in every terminal, so you should experiment with them before committing your code.

-• Enabling attributes:
+• Font attributes:

 • bold — bold or increased intensity

-• faint - faint, decreased intensity, or dim
+• faint — faint, decreased intensity, or dim (lower opacity)

-• italic - italic
+• italic — italic type

 • underlined — underlined